CBIIT/p2p-datasci/index.md

 **[Register here](https://www.google.com)** for this remote learning exchange!

-* Choose the topics you want to focus on, how to contact you, and what collaboration technology you are familiar with or willing to learn, such as WebEx, Microsoft Teams, email listservs, or other technology.
+* Choose the topics you want to focus on, how to contact you, and what collaboration technology you are familiar with or willing to learn, such as Webex, Microsoft Teams, email listservs, or other technologies.

 * We will compile a list and help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.